witkovsky/CharFunTool/README.md

 =====

-The Characteristic Functions Toolbox (CharFunTool) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the (combined and/or compound) characteristic functions, used to evaluate the probability density function (PDF) and the cumulative distribution function (CDF).
+The Characteristic Functions Toolbox (CharFunTool) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the combined and/or compound characteristic functions, used to evaluate the cumulative distribution function (CDF), the probability density function (PDF), and/or the quantile function (QF).

-The toolbox includes several different inversion algorithms, including those based on simple trapezoidal rule for computing the integrals defined by the Gil-Pelaez formulae, and/or by using the FFT algorithm for computing the Fourier transform integrals.
+The toolbox comprises different inversion algorithms, including those based on simple trapezoidal quadrature rule for computing the integrals defined by the Gil-Pelaez formulae, and/or based on using the FFT algorithm for computing the Fourier transform integrals.

 Installation and requirements
 =============================